Strengths – The First Step in Your SWOT Analysis

-Here are the 4 steps to your analysis plan.
+Here are the Four steps to your analysis plan.

-Can you guess the first step in your competitive analysis?
+Can you guess the first step for your competitive analysis?

-You can beat your competitors at their own game.
+You can beat your pageant at their own game.
 Here’s how:

-Step 1: Find blogs like yours, in your niche with your DA.
+Step 1: Find blogs like yours, for your space of hobby in conjunction with your DA.

-Scroll down to Browse Top Sites and put in your URL.
+Scroll all of the approach all the way down to Browse Top Sites and put for your URL.

-Scroll down to Which Sites are Related To [Your Blog Name].
+Scroll all of the approach all the way down to Which Sites are Related To [Your Blog Name].

 Step 2: Go to semrush.com/dashboard/.

-If you don’t have an account, make one.
+If you will have to no longer have an account, make one.